A 70th Birthday Letter

 Then Mark handed me a gift for the entertainment room, a Blu Ray collector's item from the BBC, Planet Earth, all stored in a beautiful globe-shaped case you can view here.

 Connie and I built the room over three years ago after Dr. Rosner saved my life in surgery.
 After eight months of healing, I was able to start working on the room a few hours a day.
-Eight months later the room was done.
+Eight months later it was done.

 We hired a carpenter to nail in the studs and to help me line up the holes in the sheetrock for the electrical outlets and light switches.
 Connie and I did the rest.
 I ran 600 feet of wiring tied to 19 high hats and a breaker box.

-The evening before Mark had to fly, we all went to dinner at the Yoshita Restaurant in Asheville.
+The day before Mark had to fly, we had lunch on my 70th birthday in the Red Room in The Stoney Knob Grill in Weaverville.
+Then that night we all went to dinner at the Yoshita Restaurant in Asheville.
 We had a great time, the employees singing happy birthday while a Japanese cook pounded a beat on a ceremonial drum.
 We then spent the remainder of the evening watching one of Mark's Planet Earth's Blu Ray HDTV disks.
 Of course, I had to make popcorn for everyone to give the theater experience with the real aroma of the movies.

 It all made for great memories on a 70th birthday.
-And I really must be getting old, because Mark beat me paying the check.
+And I really must be getting old, because Mark beat me paying the check at Yoshita.
 For more images at the restaurant, John and Mark may have extras on their SmartPhones from the event.

 He's baaack!